randumbyaccident/AaronLiang2024Bluestamp/README.md

-This repository is a template for documenting BlueStamp Engineering projects.
-Users should replace this text with a description of what their project is and what their repository holds.
+Bluestamp Ball Tracking Robot

+This is my journey in the Bluestamp engineering program to create a robot that can follow a red ball.
+Potential additions in the future may include voice command and AI recognition!